 - A. OP will review each Technical Proposal Packet to verify submission Requirements have been met.
-Technical Proposals Packets that do not meet submission Requirements shall be disqualified and shall not be evaluated. - B. An agency-appointed Evaluation Committee will evaluate and score qualifying Technical Proposals.
-Evaluation will be based on Contractor's response to the Information for Evaluation section included in the Technical Proposal Packet and accompanying Matrices (Attachments C and D). - 1.
+Technical Proposals Packets that do not meet submission Requirements shall be rejected and shall not be evaluated. - B. An agency-appointed Evaluation Committee will evaluate and score qualifying Technical Proposals.
+Evaluation will be based on Prospective Contractor's response to the Information for Evaluation section included in the Technical Proposal Packet. - 1.
 Members of the Evaluation Committee will individually review and evaluate proposals and complete an Individual Score Worksheet for each proposal.
-Individual scoring for each Evaluation criteria will be based on the following Scoring Description.
+Individual scoring for each Evaluation Criteria will be based on the following Scoring Description.

 Quality Rating Quality of Response Description Confidence in Proposed Approach 5 Excellent When considered in relation to the RFP evaluation factor, the proposal squarely meets the requirement and exhibits outstanding knowledge, creativity, ability or other exceptional characteristics.
 Extremely good.
-Very High

-4 Good When considered in the relation to the RFP evaluation factor, the proposal squarely meets the requirement and is better than merely acceptable.
+Very High 4 Good When considered in the relation to the RFP evaluation factor, the proposal squarely meets the requirement and is better than merely acceptable.
 High 3 Acceptable When considered in relation to the RFP evaluation factor, the proposal is of acceptable quality.
 Moderate 2 Marginal When considered in relation to the RFP evaluation factor, the proposal's acceptability is doubtful.
 Low 1 Poor When considered in relation to the RFP evaluation factor, the proposal is inferior.
-Very Low 0 Unacceptable When considered in relation to the RFP evaluation factor, the proposal clearly does not meet the requirement, either because it was left blank or because the proposal is unresponsive.
+Very Low 0 Unacceptable When considered in relation to the RFP evaluation factor, the proposal clearly does not meet the requirement.
+Either nothing in the proposal is responsive in relation to the evaluation factor or the proposal affirmatively shows that it is unacceptable in relation to the evaluation factor.
 No Confidence